iniactors/iniactors.github.io/README.en.md

     ```

 ## Deployment
-When you push to the `main` branch, GitHub Actions will automatically build the files and push them to `gh-pages` branch.
+When you push to the `main` branch, GitHub Actions will automatically minify the files and push them to `gh-pages` branch.
 Then, they’ll be deployed with GitHub Pages.

 ## License
 Apache License 2.0（except for images and videos）